parallel-constitution/parallel-constitution.github.io/pages/faq.md

 ### _What is [self determination]( https://en.wikipedia.org/wiki/Self-determination )?_

-> The right of people to self-determination is a cardinal principle in modern international law (commonly regarded as a jus cogens rule), binding, as such, on the United Nations as authoritative interpretation of the Charter’s norms.[1][2]
+> The right of people to self-determination is a cardinal principle in modern international law (commonly regarded as a _jus cogens_ rule), binding, as such, on the United Nations as authoritative interpretation of the Charter’s norms.
 It states that a people, based on respect for the principle of equal rights and fair equality of opportunity, have the right to freely choose their sovereignty and international political status with no interference

 > By extension the term self-determination has come to mean the free choice of one's own acts without external compulsion